Louis-Aime/calendrical-javascript/README.md

 The package  anticipate some features of the Temporal initiative of Ecma TC39.

 The datextendedtest\*, calendar-demo\* files are for test and demonstrating purposes.
 The demo is also available from GitHub Pages.
-The aggregate.js file re-exports all current modules entries, it is maintained as an example and for compatibility purposes, but it may be left apart.
 The calendrical-init.js file is an example of initiator file, it may be used as such or the code may be adapted.

 ## Module architecture
 This module uses ES6 module syntax (export / import).

-### aggregate.js (deprecated)
-This file has been deprecated.
-This file was used as a reexporter of all modules except pldr.js.
-The default object of time-units.js used to be reexported under the name **Milliseconds** for compatibility.
-All modules of this package name directly the modules they imports.
-The javascript-demo\* html pages and associated .js do not use aggregate.js.

 ## GitHub Page site for reference, test and demos
 https://louis-aime.github.io/calendrical-javascript/